 Halfway between two Adriatic pearls…

-Settle between Split and Dubrovnik, Pelješac is the second largest Croatian peninsula (after Istria), abundant with natural, cultural, as well as architectural beauties and treasures.
-With 77 km in length, from its junction with the mainland in Mali Ston to the cape Lovište, it extends almost parallel with the coastline.
+Settled between Split and Dubrovnik, Pelješac is the second largest Croatian peninsula (after Istria), abundant with natural, cultural, and architectural beauties and treasures.
+77 km in length, from its junction with the mainland in Mali Ston to the cape Lovište, it extends almost parallel with the coastline.

-A medieval town Ston settled on the land entrance to Pelješac boast with the world’s second-largest city walls and the saltworks.
-It is also a well-known shellfish farming area, so it is no wonder you will find them in almost all local restaurants’ menus.
+A medieval town, Ston is found on the land entrance to Pelješac.
+It boasts the world’s second-largest city walls and fascinating saltworks.
+It is also a well-known shellfish farming area, so it is no wonder you will find them on almost all local restaurants’ menus.
 Check out our Private Boat trip to Ston!

-Gorgeous sun-drenched vineyards
+Gorgeous sun-drenched vineyards in Pelješac

 Ston, Prapratno, Hodilje, Žuljana, Trstenik, Trpanj, Orebić, … There are many small seaside villages and picturesque towns we can take you to on a Private Speed Boat Transfer from Dubrovnik.